Saturday, October 30, 2010

 Just say you never met me

 I had a plan for what was going to follow the “Season of the Witch” post.
-But when I was listening to that song on my morning bike ride to Lake Needwood a couple of days ago and thinking about the paranoid aspects of that song, suddenly these lines from “Flagpole Sitta” hit me.
+But when I was listening to that song on my morning bike ride to Lake Needwood a couple of days ago and thinking about the paranoia-related aspects of that song, suddenly the above lines from “Flagpole Sitta” hit me.

 Harvey Danger

 “Flagpole Sitta” is a real tour de force of a song.
-It’s crazy.
+It’s crazy – but in a really good way.

 If “Season of the Witch” is about sly, sixties-style paranoia – one part rational fear of the FBI and the police (and all those government agencies they’re keeping hidden from us) and one part marijuana overconsumption – “Flagpole Sitta” is about paranoia as plain ol’ insanity.